simpsonlab/preqclr/docs/source/installation.rst

 -------------

 To generate files needed:

-* minimap2 - required to create required input PAF file
+- minimap2 (required to create required input PAF file)
-* miniasm - required if NG(X) plots requested
+- miniasm (required if NG(X) plots requested)

 For the calculation step:

-* C++ compiler with C++11 support
+- C++ compiler with C++11 support

 For the report generation step:

-* Python 2.7.11
+- Python 2.7.11
-* setuptools - required for installation
+- setuptools - required for installation
-* BioPython
+- BioPython
-* matplotlib v2.0.0
+- matplotlib v2.0.0

 Installing the latest code from github
 ----------------------------------------